Skip to Content

 Mission Playhouse Plaza

-Celebrate Día de Los Muertos in San Gabriel on Thursday, November 3rd from 5:30 pm to 8:30 pm.
-Enjoy live music, a community altar, and more!
+Celebrate Día de los Muertos in San Gabriel on Friday, November 7th, from 5:30 pm to 8:00 pm.
+Enjoy live performances, refreshments (available for purchase), a community altar, and more!

 Día de los Muertos Celebration